-Apparently I've had a hankering for it, though, because a search in my spice drawer yielded THREE containers of poppy seed!
-I must have gazed longingly at it in the spice aisle thinking, "Oh boy, some lemon poppy seed bread sure sounds good."
-Then, I threw some poppy seeds in my cart more than once, right?
-So today, I was determined to revisit this quick bread hall of famer!
+Apparently, I've had a hankering for it, because a search in my spice drawer yielded THREE containers of poppy seed!
+I must have been wandering down the spice aisle thinking, "Oh boy, some lemon poppy seed bread sure sounds good."
+Then, I threw some poppy seeds in my cart.
+Three different times.

-The charming freckled batter mixes up quickly and has a consistency like cake batter.
+Start with a charming speckled batter that mixes up quickly and has a consistency like cake batter.
 How fun are those freckles?

-Honestly it would still be fantastic bread even if you skip the glaze but why would you miss out on more tangy lemon and crunchy almonds?
+Honestly, it would still be fantastic bread if you skip the glaze.
+But why would you choose to miss out on more tangy lemon and crunchy almonds?
 Are you crazy?
-Hint: I like to use a creamer or little measuring cup with a lip to pour on the glaze.
+Here's a handy hint.
+Use a little cream pitcher or a glass measuring cup with a lip to pour on the glaze.
 It makes the job easier.

 Glaze it right in the pan!
 One thin layer of glaze, then almonds, then another thin layer glues those crunchy babies right on top!